benlipkin/optsent/README.md

 ### What is it?

-A python module to generate optimal sequences of strings over built-in or user-defined transition objectives.
+OptSent is a python library for efficiently solving shortest-path problems over sets of strings given any arbitrary transition objective.

-**Example use case**: Generate psycholinguistic stimulus materials that minimize compositionality over trial boundaries to avoid spillover effects.
+This package has primarily been used to generate psycholinguistic stimulus materials, where it is often desirable to minimize compositionality between adjacent trials, operationalized as a function of the joint causal language modeling probability.

 ### How can I get it?